 Even more important than adjusting the position of the ball machine is adjusting the feed type.
-Most ball machine allows the player to adjust spin: you should do this for all of the tennis ball machine drills below.
+Most ball machine (including most lobster tennis ball machines) allows the player to adjust spin: you should do this for all of the tennis ball machine drills below.
 Simply put, your live opponents won’t hit you the same shots over and over.
 They will vary spins, elevations, power and depth.
 You mu practice exposing yourself to the same variability your opponent will.

 This simple tennis ball machine drill is designed to warm up your strokes and develop a rhythm.
 Drill the most important shot in tennis: the cross court ground stroke.